Wave, Particle, or a Third Possibility?: The Free DEO

-then $A = 1$ and $B = C = D = 0$, and the clustor is quasi-Newtonian by definition.
-In equations~\eqref{free clustor dynamics} the wave function then becomes $\psi = \exp(\imgi\:k\,x)$, and the expressions for $W$, $p$, and $t$ reduce to the corresponding Newtonian equations~\eqref{free particle dynamics}.
-Therefore, a quasi-Newtonian free clustor is unextended, and it behaves in every respect like a Newtonian free particle.
+then $A = 1$ and $B = C = D = 0$, and the DEO is quasi-Newtonian by definition.
+In equations~\eqref{free DEO dynamics} the wave function then becomes $\psi = \exp(\imgi\:k\,x)$, and the expressions for $W$, $p$, and $t$ reduce to the corresponding Newtonian equations~\eqref{free particle dynamics}.
+Therefore, a quasi-Newtonian free DEO is unextended, and it behaves in every respect like a Newtonian free particle.